dimfeld/website/posts/leaflet_with_svelte.md

   // Handle events from the popup c.$on('button-click', handleTheEvent);
   return c;
 });
 ```

-You can do something very similar with Leaflet’s `DivIcon` layer type to make markers that render via Svelte components.
-Just use `L.DomUtil.create` to make a `div` element, put the Svelte component inside it, and then pass the `div` via `L.divIcon({ html: div })`.
+You can do something very similar with Leaflet’s `DivIcon` layer type to make icons that render via Svelte components.
+Just use `L.DomUtil.create` to make a `div` element, put the Svelte component inside it, and then pass the `div` to `L.divIcon({ html: div })`.
 I don't usually find this very useful to do though.

 ## Map Controls

-Leaflet provides a few built-in controls that sit on top of the map, but sometimes you may want a custom control such as a toolbar.
+Leaflet provides some built-in controls that sit on top of the map, but sometimes you may want a custom control such as a toolbar.
 Again, this is straightforward using the Svelte component API.

-Leaflet’s `L.control` function returns a generic Leaflet control layer, which handles the positioning for you but has no other functionality built-in.
-You just implement its `onAdd` and `onRemove` functions to set up the content and whatever functionality to interact with the toolbar.
+Leaflet’s `L.control` function returns a generic Leaflet control layer set up to handles the positioning for you.
+You then implement its `onAdd` and `onRemove` functions to set up the content and whatever functionality to interact with the toolbar.

 This looks similar to the popup case, but control components are usually just created once, so I don’t bother to make a generic function for it like `bindPopup` above.